 For virtual visits, recorded facilities tours will be made available to PEVs at least 30 days prior to the virtual visit.
+PEVs can also request a live walk through of the facilities during a remote meeting.
 Adjustments in procedures will be needed to allow for remote interviews.